 Before joining government, Krieger spent almost a decade as a journalist, including as a foreign policy correspondent at The Atlantic, editor and writer at The New Republic, and Middle East correspondent for Newsweek based in Egypt and Lebanon and covering most of the Arab world.
 His work has also appeared in The Wall Street Journal, Foreign Affairs, Guardian, New York, and numerous other publications, and he has appeared as an analyst on NBC News, CNN, and Fox News.

-He has a BA from Yale University and studied at the American University in Cairo and Yeshivat Sha’arei Mevaseret Zion near Jerusalem.
+He has a BA from Yale University and studied at the American University in Cairo.
 He is a certified Shadow Work facilitator, a certified Design Thinking facilitator by the Luma Institute, certified as "God" with "Talk to God", and trained as an ecstatic dance DJ by Embodied Sound.
-He is currently studying for rabbinical ordination at ALEPH: The Alliance for Jewish Renewal.

-Originally from Los Angeles, Zvika lives in Berkeley, California with his spirited seven-year old son.
+Originally from Los Angeles, Zvika lives in Berkeley with his spirited eight-year old son.
 In his spare time, he loves to surf, dance, backpack, rock climb, and sing karaoke occasionally on-key.